Jabrils/lcNrD/README.md

 I find myself having to clean up data quite often & lose python scripts that I write for data cleaning.
 So I've decided to start this lcNrD project that is a but more of a permanent solution & I will add to its usefulness as I see fit.

-## Disclaimer:
-As it stands, this program works best with text listed using the '\n' delimiter.
-I plan to soon add more delimiter options

 ## Current Functionality:
 * Set input delimiter
 * Set output delimiter